-SpRs and StRs who are within one year of their anticipated CCT are eligible to ‘Act Up’ as consultants, for up to a maximum period of three months.
+Medical Specialty doctors in training who are within one year of their anticipated completion of training date are eligible to act up as consultants, for a fixed-term period of 3 months (pro rata for less than full time trainees).

 Trainees accepted on to the Future Leaders programme will need to apply to go out of programme, in the usual manner.

-Leadership Fellows are required to obtain formal approval from the Postgraduate Dean (PGD) to extend leadership fellow posts.
+Leadership Fellows are required to obtain formal approval from the Associate Dean to extend leadership fellow posts.
 Extension of a Leadership Fellow post is only available to those trainees who are currently occupying an HEE Leadership Fellow post in Yorkshire and the Humber.

 Further information on the Future Leaders programme is available here.